Karthijay18/APILEECH/README.md

 The background matches incoming body/response messages to the right request (by URL + method + timing) and merges them.
 So you end up with one request object that has: URL, method, headers (from webRequest), request body (from the page), and response body (from the page).
 For the main document load, the extension also captures the document HTML once the page fires `load` and attaches it as the response for the document request.

-The popup asks the background for the current request list, shows it in a list, and when you open a request it builds a curl command (PowerShell or CMD style) from the stored URL, method, headers, and body.
-You can copy that and run it in a terminal.
+The popup asks the background for the current request list, shows it in a list, and when you open a request it builds a curl command from the stored URL, method, headers, and body.
+You can choose **PowerShell**, **CMD**, or **Bash** (Linux/macOS) and copy the command to run in your terminal.

 ---